 Cord Cutting Guides, News, and Reviews

-There are a lot of news programs on TV, but there’s only one 60 Minutes.
-Since the 1960s, CBS’s hourlong program has been the gold standard in news-magazine style television news.
-There’s a lot of flashy nonsense on cable these days, but 60 Minutes still puts in the reporting legwork, and it shows.
-If you consider 60 Minutes to be must-watch TV, then you may have a dilemma: How can you cut the cord without giving up watching the show?
-Is there a way to watch 60 Minutes without cable?
+There are a lot of news programs on TV, but there’s only one “60 Minutes.”
+Since the 1960s, CBS’s hour-long program has been the gold standard in news magazine-style television news.
+There’s lots of flashy nonsense on cable these days, but “60 Minutes” still puts in the reporting legwork, and it shows.
+If you consider “60 Minutes” to be must-watch TV, then you may have a dilemma: How can you cut the cord without giving up watching the show?
+Is there a way to watch “60 Minutes” without cable?

 As it turns out, there is a way — a few different ways, in fact.
-Below, we’ll lay out everything that you need to know about how to watch 60 Minutes without cable, including details on getting yourself a safe (and legal) 60 Minutes livestream online as well as information on how to watch 60 Minutes free with an antenna — no cable required!
+Below, we’ll lay out everything that you need to know, including details on getting yourself a safe (and legal) “60 Minutes” livestream online as well as information on how to watch “60 Minutes” free with an antenna — no cable required!

-So how can you watch 60 Minutes without cable?
-You can sometimes find 60 Minutes segments on CBS’s website or on YouTube, but what we’re after here is a way to watch 60 Minutes right as it airs, so that we’re watching the same full program that the rest of the cable-watching nation is seeing.
+So how can you watch “60 Minutes” without cable?
+You can sometimes find segments on CBS’s website or on YouTube, but what we want is a way to watch “60 Minutes” right as it airs, so that we’re watching the same full program that the rest of the cable-watching nation is seeing.
 How do we do that?

-There’s another way to get CBS — and therefore 60 Minutes — without cable.
-And it’s a free way, too!
+There’s another way to get CBS — and therefore “60 Minutes” — without cable.
+And it’s free too!
 We’re talking about antenna TV, and we’ll explain it all in a moment.
 Read on for our list below, where we’ll start by covering the skinny bundles, then talk about antennas, and then wrap things up with a brief discussion of devices like Fire TV and Roku streaming sticks.

 Stream 60 Minutes on Hulu

-Not every streaming service has a live stream of CBS, but Hulu does.
-Actually, be precise, Hulu + Live TV is the service that will get you CBS and 60 Minutes online.
-There are two main options from Hulu.
-Hulu offers a very affordable service that lets you watch TV shows and movies on demand (just like Netflix does).
-It also offers a live TV service called Hulu + Live TV, and that one is the one we want if we’re going to stream 60 Minutes online.
+Not every streaming service has a livestream of CBS, but Hulu does.
+Actually, to be precise, Hulu + Live TV is the service that will get you CBS and “60 Minutes” online.
 We recommend both Hulu subscription options, but only one will get you live TV, so make sure you’re picking the right one!
 Hulu + Live TV has a free trial program.

 Stream 60 Minutes on fuboTV

-YouTube is a great website, but we’re talking about something different here: YouTube TV.
-Like regular old YouTube, YouTube TV is a streaming service owned by Google (or “Alphabet,” as they like to be known these days).
-Unlike regular old YouTube, though, YouTube TV has live network and broadcast TV channels — including CBS, complete with live streams of 60 Minutes at its usual hour (or in its entirety right after football — you know how that goes).
-YouTube TV does cost money, but it has a free trial program that you can use to check out the 60 Minutes live stream risk-free.
+YouTube TV is a streaming service owned by Google (or “Alphabet,” as they like to be known these days).
+Unlike regular old YouTube, though, YouTube TV has live network and broadcast TV channels — including CBS, complete with livestreams of “60 Minutes” at its usual hour (or in its entirety right after football — you know how that goes).
+YouTube TV does cost money, but it has a free trial program that you can use to check out the “60 Minutes” livestream risk-free.

 As for antennas, those are even easier: You can plug them straight into your TV.
 Just scan for channels and you’ll be good to go!
 You don’t need to deal with any streaming devices to watch TV over the air, and you can use the same TV for both by using two different inputs on the back of your TV (just plug your streaming device and antenna into their proper spots, and don’t forget that you need to use the TV controller to switch inputs when you want to hop from one to the other.